 Fineco Review ⭐⭐⭐⭐⭐

 Our experts rate Fineco as a five-star broker because they offer traders one of the widest selections of markets to trade with OTC and DMA platforms.
 As a listed Italian bank the company is well capitalised, expanding in the UK with full FCA regulation and FSCS deposit protection.
-Fineco also scored very highly in our 2020 client satisfaction survey.
+Fineco also scored very highly in our 2020 client satisfaction survey due to offering very good customer service.
 Our 2020 review explains in detail what makes Fineco stand out from other brokers.

 Fineco Review Scores: Expert Ratings